 Sick Leave

 Full-time members shall receive 12 hours of sick leave per month.
-A maximum of up to 84 days of sick leave may be accrued. time
+A maximum of up to 84 days of sick leave may be accrued.
+Sick time will be paid out as straight time and shall not be considered worked for the purpose of computing overtime and will therefore not be paid at the overtime rate.

 Please see the “Richland County Handbook of Personnel Policies and Work Rules” for more detailed description of sick leave, medical leave, and FMLA.